rpokrovskij/opencover4vs.ps1/README.md

 # opencover4vs.ps1
-OpenCover+ReportGenerator smart powershell script for VisualStudio.
+Smart powershell script for VisualStudio to start OpenCover+ReportGenerator.
-Works for tests based on testing classic framework dll only (not Core).
+Works with classic framework only (not Core).

 HOW TO START
 1. Install OpenCover and ReportGenerator as NUGET packages to one of your test projects first (we need them to appear in packages location).